Veterinary Technician Schools in Florida

 Miami-Dade College

-Program-specific courses for vet techs are then taken at their Medical Campus.
-Miami-Dade College students had an impressive high first-time pass rate on the VTNE of 92 percent (2018 to 2022).
+Program-specific courses for vet techs are then taken at their Medical Campus in Miami, FL.
+Miami-Dade College students had an impressive first-time pass rate on the VTNE of 83 percent (2021 to 2024).

 • Location: Miami, FL